Technophile7/IPND-UDACITY/README.md

 ## PROJECT-5

-**Build a Single Screen App** _(Build your first Android app - a design for a local business that could be used as a business card.)._
+**Build a Single Screen App** _(Build your first Android app - a design for a local business that could be used as a business card.(i choose android for my 5th project)._